munkyfoot/botty-mcbotface/README.md

 ## Data Persistence

 ### Agent Memory
 The bot maintains conversation history using a local SQLite database (`agent_history.db`) located in the project root.
+History is **server-scoped**, meaning the bot remembers all conversations across all channels within a server, giving it full context of its interactions.
+Each message in history is prefixed with the channel name (e.g., `[#general]`) so the bot knows where each conversation took place.

+For DMs, history is scoped to the individual DM channel.

-This allows the bot to remember context across restarts.
-The database stores messages per channel and automatically trims older messages based on the `maximum_user_messages` setting in `settings.json` to keep the context window manageable.
+The database automatically trims older messages based on the `maximum_history_chars` setting in `settings.json` to keep the context window manageable.

 ### Image Storage